Customer Satisfaction and Product Safety

 - Scope of aggregation: All Konica Minolta products

-See Social Data (Excel) in ESG Data for the results of previous years
+See Social Data (Excel) in ESG Data page for the results of previous years

 Improving the Quality Assurance System